Background & Task

-Start a conversation—The Shadow Tarot
+Execution: Start a conversation with The Shadow Tarot

-A continuously living framework—Map The Shadows
+Execution: A continuously living framework—Map The Shadows

-We created a Shadowhunters map that allowed users to explore content geographically by diving into locations that characters in the show frequented—as if they were exploring a real-time map of the Shadowhunter’s world dropped squarely on top of New York City.
+Breaking the fourth wall: Shadowhunters map that allowed users to explore content geographically by diving into locations that characters in the show frequented—as if they were exploring a real-time map of the Shadowhunter’s world dropped squarely on top of New York City.

-Throughout the series, subsets of locations are visited by each of show's core species.
-For example, shadowhunters attend the Institute, vampires like to hang out at the Dumort Hotel, and werewolves hang out at the Jade Wolf chinese food restaurant.
+Throughout the series, subsets of locations are visited by each of the show's core type.
+For example, shadowhunters attend the Institute, vampires like to hang out at the Dumort Hotel, and werewolves hang out at the Jade Wolf Chinese food restaurant.
 As users dive into each location, they can see both content that’s related to that location and the species that you might find there.
 As characters explore these portals, there are occasionally opportunities to pull back the curtain and see more behind the scenes content.